 With the weather improving and the days getting longer, everyone’s thoughts turn to getting out and about.
-If European holidays are off your list then here are six of the best lock-free canal locations for you to try a boating holiday this year.
+Here are six of the best lock-free canal locations for you to try a boating holiday this year.

 As you know, we make sure the canals are great places to explore all year round.
 But in the spring, with the trees filled with bird song, bluebells bursting out everywhere and blossom drizzling across the waterways like light rain, boating holidays can be an altogether more peaceful, magical and mindful experience.